-The Florida House Experience Residential Inpatient Treatment Program provides individuals who are struggling with Compulsive Gambling continuous therapeutic, clinical, and psychiatric care to aid them on their road to recovery.
-Your medical doctor, psychiatrist, clinician, and case manager will work side by side in conducting an initial assessment in order to customize a treatment plan to fit your needs.
-Treatment can include a variety of innovative therapies and neurological treatments to create the best possible well-rounded approach to addiction care.
-Residential Inpatient Treatment is highly recommended for all people struggling with addiction because it is the highest level of care offered, and has the best results.
+FHE Health has developed therapy specifically to treat gambling addiction.
+Beginning at our residential treatment facility, our therapy provides individualized clinical therapies and psychiatric treatments to aid them on their road to recovery.
+Your medical doctor, psychiatrist, clinician, and Case Manager will work side by side in conducting an initial assessment in order to customize a treatment plan that fits your needs.
+In addition to the more mainstream gold standards of care that we adhere to, treatment can include a variety of innovative “neuro” and other therapies.
+The goal: To create the best well-rounded treatment approach possible to optimize your recovery.
+Residential inpatient treatment is ideal for all addictions, compulsive gambling included, because it is the highest level of care offered and produces the best results.

 The National Council on Problem Gambling estimates that around six million people in the United States suffer from a compulsive gambling problem that warrants treatment, and many of those people are suffering from a substance addiction as well.
-In addition, other studies have shown that there is a significant lack of Gambling Addiction treatment services for those who need help.
-At Florida House Experience, our aim is to bridge that gap and offer comprehensive treatment for individuals seeking help for compulsive gambling behavior alongside treatment for substance abuse.
+In addition, other studies have shown that there is a significant lack of gambling addiction treatment services for those who need help.
+At FHE Health, our aim is to bridge that gap and offer comprehensive treatment for individuals seeking help for compulsive gambling behavior alongside treatment for substance abuse.

-After developing solutions targeted toward addressing primary needs, patients in the compulsive gambling addiction program move into the individualized therapeutic care phase and recovery process, where we focus on care for the mind, body, and spirit.
-During this phase, patients identify core issues and internal characteristics that produce negative circumstances in their lives that have fueled their gambling addiction, in order to assist them in getting on the right path to resolving these problems and develop healthier patterns of living.
+After developing solutions targeted towards primary needs, patients in the compulsive gambling addiction therapy move into the individualized therapeutic care phase and recovery process, where we focus on care for the mind, body, and spirit.
+During this phase in therapy, patients work with our gambling specialist to identify core issues and internal characteristics that have produced negative life circumstances and fueled their gambling addiction.
+Patients also receive assistance in getting on the right path to resolve these problems and develop healthier lifestyle choices and patterns.

-For almost every illness or medical condition, physiological measures are used to make a diagnosis, such as x-rays, blood tests, and electrocardiograms.
-At The Florida House Experience, we believe that these same evaluations should be administered in order to treat addiction.
-As we continue to learn more about how the brain, addiction, and mental illness work, we continue to find ways to more accurately diagnose addiction and track success during treatment.
+For almost every illness or medical condition, physiological measures such as X-rays, blood tests, and electrocardiograms are used to make a diagnosis.
+At FHE Health, we believe physiological evaluations can and should be administered to treat addiction.
+As we continue to learn more about how the brain, addiction, and mental illnesses work, we continue to find ways to more accurately diagnose addiction and track patients’ success during treatment.

-While other treatment centers diagnose based only the description of symptoms, we utilize an 8-Tier Neuro-Rehabilitative Treatment process, which includes analysis based on brain imaging, genetic blood testing, and other advanced protocols, which helps us to provide our clients with a full picture of their condition.
+While other treatment centers diagnose based only on a description of symptoms, we utilize a 5-Tier Neuro-Rehabilitative Treatment process, which includes analysis based on brain imaging, genetic blood testing, and other advanced protocols, which helps us to provide our clients with a full picture of their condition.
 Utilizing state-of-the-art systems allows us to personalize your treatment plan to fit your specific needs.
-These diagnostic tools are also employed as a means to scientifically track the progression of treatment, and may even help to predict relapses.
+These diagnostic tools are also employed as a means to scientifically track your progress in treatment and tweak and personalize therapiest and treatments where needed.

-Some families are able to get through a Compulsive Gambling addiction together and grow stronger from it, but for the most part, most relationships do not survive a gambling addiction.
-At The Florida House Experience, we strive to give every patient the opportunity for a better life, not just for themselves, but for their families as well.
-Our medically integrated programs, which include family therapy sessions, will help both you and your family members to identify core issues and internal characteristics that produce negative circumstances that lead to your gambling addiction.
+Some families are able to get through a compulsive gambling addiction together and even grow stronger from it, but for the most part, most relationships do not survive a gambling addiction.
+At FHE Health, we strive to give every patient the opportunity for a better life, not just for themselves, but for their families as well.
+Our medically integrated programs, which include family therapy sessions, will help both you and your loved ones identify core issues and dynamics and strengthen your relationship through healthy communication.